What we’re about

 Join us on this journey of self-improvement and philosophical growth.
 Connect with like-minded individuals, learn from one another, and embark on a path towards living a more virtuous, resilient, and tranquil life.
 Together, we'll navigate the challenges and triumphs of practicing Stoicism in the modern world, drawing inspiration from the timeless wisdom of this ancient philosophy.

-Here's the text and video if you want to check them out before Sunday:
+Here's the text and video if you’d like to check them out beforehand:

 And here's the text, along with the rest of the resources for the course: https://docs.google.com/document/d/1-6r2KFyv7f-vChnX-9eKovdFsQ6DYoc_CV5RZtJb9XA/edit?usp=sharing